 Our school aims to meet needs and demands as they arise through apt budgeting, resourcing and through / in line with the whole school development plan.

-Whole school actions are detailed within Disability / Equality policy and SEN Service Level Agreement supports access to SENS services and outreach facilities.
+Whole school actions are detailed within Disability / Equality policy and SEND Service Level Agreement supports access to SEND services and outreach facilities.

 As necessary, whole school / small group / individual training needs are met through attendance on courses, in house delivery or shared good practice as well as by procuring relevant training materials or resources to support children’s learning.

-All needs are reviewed regularly through discussion with the class teachers / SENCO / SLT / HT as necessary.
+All needs are reviewed regularly through discussion with the class teachers / Inclusion Manager / SLT / HT as necessary.

 13. How is the decision made about what type and how much support your child will receive?